B4PT0R/objdict/README.md

 # objdict-bf

-`objdict-bf` is a Python module that provides a wrapper class to conveniently manipulate dictionaries or dict-based json/toml nested structures using attribute-like syntax.
-It is intended mostly to ease manipulation of json/toml data, web requests and responses, configuration files, dynamic prototyping...
+`objdict-bf` is a Python module that provides a wrapper class to conveniently manipulate dictionaries or dict-based nested structures using attribute-like syntax.
+It is intended mostly to ease manipulation of serialized data, web requests and responses, configuration files, dynamic prototyping...

 ## Features

 - Attribute-style access to dictionary items (e.g., `obj.key` instead of `obj['key']`).
 - Synchronization with the original dictionary if passed at instantiation.
 - Utility methods for recursive conversion of nested structures to and from `objdict` and `dict`.
-- Serialization and deserialization methods for both strings and files with json, toml and jsonpickle backend support.
+- Serialization and deserialization methods for both strings and files with json, toml, yaml and jsonpickle backend support.
 - Advanced default value attribution features for missing keys.
 - optional object-like behavior, by auto-passing the objdict instance as 'self' to callable attributes having 'self' in their signature.